microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 important information in the buffer.

 Marks in the Windows Terminal are a combination of functionality from a variety of different terminal emulators.
-"Marks" attmepts to unify these different, but related pieces of functionality.
+"Marks" attempts to unify these different, but related pieces of functionality.

 ## Background